Vegeta: Of course we won't! Only a fool would put limits on the strength of the Saiyan race!

-Super begins with a retelling of the events of Battle of Gods and Resurrection ‘F’, comprising the first twenty-seven episodes, before moving to a new story where Goku and the others must search for the Super Dragon Balls to participate in a tournament between universes to determine who acquires the Earth of Goku's world, leading to the start of new battles against much stronger opponents then they ever faced before.
+Taking place after the "Majin Buu" Saga but before the manga's Distant Finale, Super begins with a retelling of the events of Battle of Gods and Resurrection ‘F’, comprising the first twenty-seven episodes.
+The new story begins when Goku and the others must search for the Super Dragon Balls to participate in a tournament between universes to determine who acquires the Earth of Goku's world.
+This in turn leads to the start of new battles against much stronger opponents then they ever faced before.

-Not to be confused with Super Dragon Ball Z, a video game made by Bandai Namco and published by Atari in the US, or Dragon Ball Super Z, an old, old series of fanfics about Future Trunks' timeline post-series.
+It is not to be confused with Super Dragon Ball Z, a fighting game made by Bandai Namco Entertainment and published by Atari in U.S.